Grip Size

 Can grip size fix a hook or a slice?

-It can meaningfully help — a larger grip tends to quiet an overactive, hook-producing release, while a smaller grip can encourage more hand action for a golfer whose face stays open.
+It can meaningfully help.
+This means a larger grip tends to quiet an overactive, hook-producing release.
+At the same time, a smaller grip can encourage more hand action for a golfer whose face stays open.
 It is a legitimate contributing fix, though rarely the whole story.

 How do I know what grip size fits my hands?